Greek Regulations on Short-Term Rentals (STR)

 - The Climate Resilience Fee is collected from your guests and must be listed as an additional fee on your property listing.

-- The Vagrancy Fee is not directly charged to guests.
+- The Vagrancy Fee is not directly charged to your guests.
 It is calculated from the booking value and is borne by you as an additional cost.

-Consult your local tax advisor about registration requirements for managing multiple properties.
+Yes, consult your local tax advisor about registration requirements for managing multiple properties.

-If registration is required, you have two options:
+If registration is needed:

-- As an individual company: Your name remains your business's legal name on Holidu.
+- As an individual company, your name remains your business's legal name on Holidu.

 Do you want to contact us?